awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

 * Average of 35 days of up time
 * Pricing model: 14-day free trial.
 SpotInst charges 20% of savings

+Well, SpotInst challenges saying "If you launch via AWS, you will have 2 minutes interruption whereas 15 minutes when launched via SpotInst".

+Issues that SpotInst can Solve:

+* Predication and Fall back to OnDemand
+* SLA facilitates you to run production workloads
+* Multi AZ and Multi Instance Type
+* Integration
+* Single Point of Failure
+* Stateful workloads

-The AWSUGBLR organizers thanks
+AWSUGBLR organizers would like to thank

 * The speakers: Spencer, Chandra, Saket, Gaurav, Neeraj for explaining the various concepts and use cases
 * Attendees for taking time out of their Saturday and joining us for the meet
 * Amazon Internet Services Private Limited for hosting the meetup and providing stickers, tea/coffee and lunch
 * [Piyush Jalan](https://www.linkedin.com/in/piyush-jalan/) and [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) for contributing to the meetup report.

-Stay tuned for upcoming meetups.
+Stay tuned for upcoming meetups! \
 For any feedback, comments, requests or contributions, please write to us on <mailto:info@awsugblr.in>